 Jib is a framework to build and compile Docker images with and without the Docker daemon available on system.
 There are two plugins available for this, one for Maven and the other for Gradle.
 In this exercise, we are going to use the Jib Maven plugin to publish a Docker image.

-Nexus Repository Manager
+Sonatype Nexus Repository

-Nexus Repository OSS is a repository manager tool, used for hosting various types of artifacts like jar, npm packages and Docker/OCI images.
+Sonatype Nexus Repository OSS is a repository manager tool, used for hosting various types of artifacts like jar, npm packages and Docker/OCI images.

 There are some prerequisite for this tutorial to be completed.